Camera Link to fiber extender | base to 80-bit modes

 The RCX C-Link is a Camera Link extension module (repeater) that adapts Camera Link digital image data to fiberoptic cable, providing remote location up to 300 meters using standard transceivers, up to 10 kilometers with long-range transceivers, or even 100 kilometers with special-purpose transceivers.

-Note: In 2015, EDT introduced the next-generation VisionLink RCX which supports base mode Camera Link over the complete 20-85MHz camera pixel clock range.
+Note: The RCX C-Link has reached End of Life.
+However, in 2015, EDT introduced the next-generation VisionLink RCX which supports base mode Camera Link over the complete 20-85MHz camera pixel clock range.
 The VisionLink RCX is recommended for new base mode extension applications, and the VisionLink XF is recommended for new medium/full/80-bit extension applications.
-Nevertheless, the RCX C-Link will remain in production for the foreseeable future.

 The RCX C-Link, similar in size to a Camera Link cable connector, attaches directly to the MDR-26 connector on the back of the camera.
 An LC duplex fiberoptic cable then plugs into the back of the module.
 Adapter cables are available to connect to SDR devices and for situations where tight tolerances are a factor.